 My name is Nathan.
-I will vector trace your low resolution or raster logo, icon, hand drawing or others by redrawing and convert it into a vector file format (.ai file format) using Adobe Illustrator (Ai) for the best quality Ready to Print to Any Size You Need with The Live Portfolio TURNED OFF.
+I will vector trace your low resolution or raster logo, icon, hand drawing or others by redrawing and convert it into a Clean Vector file format (.ai file format) using Adobe Illustrator (Ai) for the best quality results as a Digital Print Ready Materials with The Live Portfolio TURNED OFF.

 • This gig will automatically hide your artwork for your confidential.